 Readers are cautioned that the supplemental non-IFRS information presented in this press release is subject to inherent limitations.
 It is not based on any comprehensive set of accounting rules or principles and should not be considered as a substitute for IFRS measurements.
 Also, the Company’s supplemental non-IFRS financial information may not be comparable to similarly titled non-IFRS measures used by other companies.
-The Company’s non-IFRS figures exclude share-based payments and related social charges costs, any deferred revenue write-down resulting from acquisitions, discontinued activities that do not qualify as such under IFRS, acquisition related charges such as financing costs, advisory fees and integration costs, charges as a result of the amortisation of acquired intangibles, costs incurred in connection with a restructuring plan implemented and controlled by management, and adjustments made to reflect the associated tax charge relating to the above items.
+The Company’s non-IFRS figures exclude share-based payments and related social charges costs, any deferred revenue write-down resulting from acquisitions, discontinued activities that do not qualify as such under IFRS, acquisition related charges such as financing costs, advisory fees and integration costs, charges as a result of the amortisation of acquired intangibles, costs incurred in connection with a restructuring program or other organizational transformation activities planned and controlled by management, and adjustments made to reflect the associated tax charge relating to the above items.

-- FY 2021 estimated share-based payments and related social charges charges of USD 50m
+- FY 2022 estimated share-based payments and related social charges charges of c.5% of revenue

 SaaS ACV is Annual Contract Value which is the annual value of incremental business taken in-year.
 This includes new customers, up-sell and cross-sell.
 It only includes the recurring element of the contract and excludes variable elements.